MarioLegenda/eliza/README.md

 you can have multiple event stores since a call to `Eliza.New()` always creates a new event store.

+**All of the examples in this documentation do not unsubscribe from created subscriptions for brevity.
+Be sure to read the last section Destroying events.**

 #### Working with events

 Eliza implements the following interface: